kirily67/Mikrotik-emergency-restorer/README.md

 If You loose accees to You router, after 15 minutes it will restore a configuration created with saver, before applied risk changes.

 If everything is OK, remember to disable test schedule.
 Or you will resore the previous configuration

+# Future improvements

+Don't get your hopes up, but if I continue to do "stupid things" with mikrotik configs, maybe I'll come up with an option to automate the scheduler disabling on successful router work after applying the issues.
+Maybe something with watchdog...
+I'll think about it when the time comes ;-)